The biology of narcissism and the case for research

 We might extend Piaget’s concept of the schema in child development to the adult personality.
 Individuals who have a place in the machinery of capitalism need explanations that sit comfortably with their self-image.
 Their world schemas are dichotomous, populated by pro and anti-Western nations, civilised and uncivilised societies, law-abiding citizens and (lower-class) criminals, and of course, terrorists.
 In their real-world schema, the blame lies with the anti-Western nations, the uncivilised societies, and of course, the terrorists.
 They reject as unthinkable that the resistance which they term ‘terrorism’, and the state terrorism that they call Israel’s right to defend itself, could be the result of their own racist foreign policy, their support (not for the first time) of apartheid, and their support of a hate-infused, brutal (now officially illegal) military occupation that has lasted 57 years, denying the indigenous people of Palestine the right to self-determination, to dignity and to life.

-Indeed.
-And while Piaget’s schemas describe, they do not explain.
+While Piaget’s schemas describe, they do not explain.
 The mindset that approves of the slaughter of 41,000 civilians requires more than a flawed schema.
 To speak in terms merely of cognitive dissonance and cognitive bias is to trivialise the slaughter.
 The process of schema accommodation has been negated.
 That negation requires either a wilful blindness to the reality of the scale of the suffering, or a lack of empathy on a par with psychopathy.
 It is not unreasonable to hypothesise the involvement of a measure of each.

 narcissism: the natural motivational state of the infant personality